 This is completely unrealistic.
 The useable wind gradient can only ever be a proportion of the whole wind.
 The stationary lower layer would need to be deep enough to accommodate a large bird in banked turn which could only occur occasionally in the lee of a breaking wave and not on a continuous basis.
 Any such calms in the troughs between swells will be moving with the swells and most probably downwind.

-‘You pays your money and you takes your choice’.
+‘You pays your money and you takes your choice’

 How much height could be gained from a typical wind-gradient?

 Looking at it another way, how much height could be gained from a typical wind gradient?
 Consider a bird gliding at 10ms-1 in still air.
 At constant speed and rate of descent the bird is ‘propelled’ by gravity and has constant kinetic energy (KE) just like a vehicle freewheeling down a hill.
 All of the potential energy (PE) in its height is used up overcoming drag.
 At the end of the glide, there is no excess airspeed available for a zoom climb.
 Now consider the same bird gliding with a tailwind from a height of 21m to a height of 1m.
 Assume the wind at 21m above the surface is 15ms-1 and at 1m the wind is 10ms-1 .The wind gradient would then be 5ms-1 in 20m that is 0.25ms-1 per m of height.
 If the bird is able to increase airspeed by 5 ms-1 by transiting the wind gradient then a zoom climb would be possible.
-In order to gain the airspeed from the wind gradient, the ground speed in the dive is constant and the angle of dive progressively more steep to overcome the extra drag.
+In order to gain the airspeed from the wind gradient, the ground speed in the dive must be constant and the angle of dive progressively more steep to overcome the extra drag.

 The energy transfer from speed to height is given by

 This would be a gain of height of 6.37m but minus drag losses consequent to the increased airspeed and any turning forces.
 If the bird continued downwind it would climb into an increasing tailwind and lose the speed gained in the dive.
 If it turned across the wind it would gain just the 6.37m.
-If it turned into a headwind it would potentially gain another 6.37m but again less drag losses due to the turn.
+If it turned into a headwind it would potentially gain another 6.37m but again minus drag losses due to the turn.
 Anyway you look at it, the bird ends up short of the 21m height it started with.
 Therefore dynamic soaring cannot be only about the wind gradient.
 There must be a different mechanism involved.

 A free lunch